Vectorized/solady/docs/utils/libtransient.md

 function peek(TStack storage ptr) internal view returns (bytes32 topPtr)
 ```

 Returns a pointer to the top element.
 Returns zero if the stack is empty.
+This method can help avoid an additional `TLOAD`.

 ### top(TStack)